GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Introduction

 \section{Introduction}

 Understanding complex traffic scenes remains a central challenge in autonomous driving, especially when decision-making is conditioned on natural language instructions~\cite{cui2024survey}.
 Modern language-based driving agents operate at the intersection of perception, language, and planning, requiring not only accurate scene understanding but also the ability to reason about spatial structure, traffic rules, and interactions among dynamic actors~\cite{xie2025vlms-ready}.
-While recent works have shown that vision-language models (VLMs) can map image and language inputs to plausible trajectories~\cite{shao2024lmdrive,winter2025bevdriver,renz2025simlingo, zhang2025vldrive, zhang2025adadrive}, their performance in complex environments remains limited.
+While recent works have shown that vision-language models (VLMs) can map image and language inputs to plausible trajectories~\cite{shao2024lmdrive,winter2025bevdriver,renz2025simlingo, zhang2025vldrive, zhang2025adadrive, schmidt2025enhancing, schmidt2026laddrive}, their performance in complex environments remains limited.
 A key limitation is that current models typically rely on representations that do not explicitly encode relational structure, forcing them to infer safety-critical interactions implicitly from dense features~\cite{zhang2025safeauto}.

-Scene graphs provide a structured solution to this limitation~\cite{johnson2015image,kassab2024bare}.
+Scene graphs provide an expressive solution to this limitation~\cite{johnson2015image,kassab2024bare}.
 By explicitly representing a traffic scene as a structured graph of entities and their relations, they encode not only \textit{what} is present in the environment, but also \textit{how} entities are related and may influence one another.
-In scene graphs, nodes represent objects such as vehicles, pedestrians, traffic lights, and roadway elements, while edges express spatial, semantic, and regulatory relations, e.g., which vehicle is in which lane, which traffic light controls which direction, and how nearby actors might interact.
-This structured relational view enhances semantic understanding and enables more informed planning~\cite{chen2025static}.
+This relational representation enhances semantic understanding and enables more informed planning~\cite{chen2025static} by mapping physical entities to nodes and expressing their spatial, semantic, or regulatory dependencies as edges.